 How to watch Lyle Lovett and his Large Band at the Stern Grove Festival

-SAN FRANCISCO – The Stern Grove Festival continues its current season of free concerts at San Francisco's Sigmund Stern Recreation Grove this Sunday, but you don't have to have a ticket to enjoy the music live.
+SAN FRANCISCO -- The Stern Grove Festival hosts famed country singer Lyle Lovett and his Large Band Sunday afternoon, but you don't have to be at the Grove to enjoy the music live.

-The popular festival released its full schedule of summer concerts for its 86th season last April that includes blues guitar hero Buddy Guy, punk pioneer Patti Smith, modern psychedelic rockers the Flaming Lips and more.

-The free festival concerts take place on Sunday afternoons during the summer starting June 18 and running through August 20.
-Wry country singer Lyle Lovett and his Large Band play songs from throughout his career after an opening set from San Francisco songwriter Andrew St. James and musical selections by DJ Walkin' Love (aka Gregorio Perez Figueroa, who also sings and plays guitar in SF psych/blues band Bolero!) this Sunday, July 9.
+CBS San Francisco and KBCW 44 Cable 12 will be livestreaming and broadcasting the wry country singer's performance as well as an opening set from San Francisco songwriter Andrew St. James starting at 2 p.m.
+Additional information on how to watch can be found below.

 • Time: 2 p.m. to 5 p.m.